-26 There is no approved commitment for items under capital account block vote subheads.
+23 There is no approved commitment for items under capital account block vote subheads.
 Expenditure under these subheads is controlled by the approved provision only.
-The approved 2011-12 provision for each block vote subhead is limiting on both expenditure and commitments.
-As the approved provision is usually fully committed well before the close of the financial year, and yet will almost certainly be underspent because of delays beyond Government's control or lead time required for purchase or construction, the Finance Committee has approved a standard limit of over-commitment for all block votes of 50 per cent of the approved provision.
-Where this is inadequate, the Finance Committee is approached for approval of a higher limit.
+The approved 2023-24 provision for each block vote subhead is limiting on both expenditure and commitments.
+As the approved provision is usually fully committed well before the close of the financial year, and yet will most likely be underspent because of delays beyond Government's control or lead time required for purchase or construction, the Finance Committee has approved a standard limit of over-commitment for all block votes of 50 per cent of the approved provision.
+Where this is inadequate, the Finance Committee will be approached for approval of a higher limit.